Coccoexe/IntelligentRobotics_TIAGo/README.md

 - Alessio Cocco 		    alessio.cocco@studenti.unipd.it
 - Giovanni Brejc 		    giovanni.brejc@studenti.unipd.it

-This repository contains the project folder and files like the homework assignment and readme.
+This repository contains the project folder and files like the readme and gitignore.

 ## Instructions
 #### Terminal 1: